Probing the bubble interior with entanglement entropy and bulk-cone singularities: Theoretical setting and parameter space

-An important property of the collapsing bubbles follows.
-By definition, a collapsing bubble is characterized by $\dot{R}<0$ and $R(\tau =\infty) = 0$.
-Equation~\eqref{beta-i-beta} tells us that when $R \rightarrow 0$, then $\beta_i>0$.
+An important property of the collapsing bubbles follows. \rep{By definition, a collapsing bubble is characterized by $\dot{R}<0$ for bulk time $t >0$, and the radius of the bubble collapses to zero in a finite proper time $\tau = \tau_0$.} Equation~\eqref{beta-i-beta} tells us that when $R \rightarrow 0$, then $\beta_i>0$.
 As we increase $R$ (and decrease $\tau$), the only way for $\beta_i$ to change sign would be that the domain wall crosses an event horizon.
 This cannot happen in the case of a global AdS interior, since it does not admit any horizon.
 On the contrary, an empty dS interior admits a cosmological horizon, which the bubble may cross.
 For the sake of the argument, let us assume that the bubble crosses the cosmological horizon.
 Since the shell's trajectory is timelike, the bubble would eventually meet past timelike infinity $\mathcal{I}^-$ (located at $R \to \infty$) in the dS region.
-On the other hand, in the case of time-reversal symmetric solutions, the bubble must satisfy $R \to 0$ also when $\tau \to -\infty$.
+On the other hand, in the case of time-reversal symmetric solutions, the bubble must satisfy $R \to 0$ also when $\tau \to -\tau_0$.
 In other words, the bubble is confined inside the dS static patch.
 This fact is in contradiction with the bubble approaching $\mathcal{I}^-$.
 We thus conclude that, for time-reversal symmetric collapsing bubbles, the identity $\beta_i(R(\tau))>0$ holds for any $\tau$, and in particular $\beta_i(R_0)>0$.
 As a direct consequence, for time-reversal symmetric collapsing bubbles we must choose the $+$ sign in eq.~\eqref{eq:beta:discrimine}, which corresponds to the solution $m_+(R_0)$.
 Instead, time-reversal symmetric expanding bubbles can in principle admit both signs for $\b_i(R_0)$.